Medicaid Infrastructure Grants To Support the Competitive Employment of People with Disabilities (93.768)

 93.768

-Types of Assistance
+Type(s) of Assistance Offered

 Applicant Eligibility

-Either of the following may apply: (a) the single State medicaid agency; or (b) any other agency or instrumentality of a state(as determined under State law) in partnership, agreement and active participation with the single State medicaid agency, the State Legislature, or the office of the Governor.
+Either of the following may apply: (a) the single state medicaid agency; or (b) any other agency or instrumentality of a state(as determined under State law) in partnership, agreement and active participation with the single state medicaid agency, the State Legislature, or the office of the Governor.

 Beneficiary Eligibility

 There are two groups of potentially eligible beneficiaries, as defined by the Ticket to Work and Work Incentives Improvement Act of 1999.
-The first group consists of persons with disabilities between the ages of 16 and 65 years old, employed, and meet income, asset, and resource standards established by the State.
-The second group of potential beneficiaries consists of persons between the ages of 16 and 65 years old, employed, and cease to be eligible for Medical Assistance because of medical improvements determined at the time of a regularly scheduled disability review, but who also continue to have a severe medically determinable impairment.
+The first group consists of persons with disabilities between the ages of 16 and 65 years old, employed, and who meet income, asset, and resource standards established by the State.
+The second group of potential beneficiaries consists of persons between the ages of 16 and 65 years old, employed, and who cease to be eligible for Medical Assistance because of medical improvements determined at the time of a regularly scheduled disability review, but who also continue to have a severe medically determinable impairment.

 Credentials/Documentation